London Buses route 521

 London Buses route 521 was a Transport for London contracted bus route in London, England.
-It ran between Waterloo station and London Bridge bus station, and was operated by Go-Ahead London subsidiary London General.
+It ran between London Bridge bus station and Waterloo station, and was operated by Go-Ahead London subsidiary London General.

 It was also one of two Red Arrow branded services.
 In 2016, routes 507 and 521 became the first battery electric bus routes in Central London, and the second operated by Transport for London, after route 312.